 Further quantities mentioned above (capacitance, etc.) are measured using similar techniques.

-We’ll start with Circuit Continuity.
+We’ll start with a multimeter continuity test.
 We want to make sure that all the wires are connected correctly.

 Note: Communication wiring is often more complicated than a + wire and a – wire, and will vary according to the output of your sensor, and your control system.
 Please consult your sensor’s user manual or manufacturer for more information.